 The OCMO consists of the following departments:

 Dr. Eappen serves as Chief Medical Officer, where he leads key initiatives in physician recruitment and retention, medical affairs and patient care.
 Partnering closely with the Associate Chief Medical Officers, he focuses on developing new clinical care delivery strategies that will significantly improve efficiency, financial outcomes and, most importantly, patient outcomes.

 Dr. Eappen leads efforts focusing on integration between Brigham and Women’s Hospital and Mass General Brigham clinicians, pharmacy management, and nurturing a culture of professionalism that extends beyond physicians and nurses to all Brigham and Women’s Hospital staff.

-Dr. Eappen joined BWH on July 16, 2018, from Massachusetts Eye and Ear Infirmary, where he most recently served as the Chief of Anesthesiology and the Chief Medical Officer.
-He was previously the Medical Director of the Operating Rooms at Massachusetts Eye and Ear Infirmary.
-In these roles at the Mass Eye and Ear, he managed the Medical Staff Office and the pharmacy as well as leading the Quality and Patient Experience Programs.
+Dr. Eappen joined BWH on July 16, 2018, from Mass Eye and Ear, where he most recently served as the Chief of Anesthesiology and the Chief Medical Officer.
+He was previously the Medical Director of the Operating Rooms at Mass Eye and Ear.
+In these roles at the MEE, he managed the Medical Staff Office and the pharmacy as well as leading the Quality and Patient Experience Programs.